Financial Literacy Basics

 1099-NEC — Nonemployee compensation

-A payer (a business, client, or organisation) is generally required to issue a 1099-NEC if they paid an unincorporated recipient $600 or more during the calendar year for services.
+A payer (a business, client, or organisation) must issue a 1099-NEC if they paid an unincorporated recipient $600 or more during the calendar year for services.
 The payer sends one copy to the recipient by January 31 and another to the IRS.

 • A freelance designer who completed projects for several different clients